2 Samuel 3:22

 Just then

-returned from a raid
+David’s soldiers and Joab returned from a raid

-brought with them a great amount of plunder
+Bringing with them a great plunder

 But Abner was not with David in Hebron

-because David had sent him away
+Because David had sent him on his way in peace

 (22) Joab came.--He had been either on some expedition against the Philistines, the Amalekites, or other enemies of Judah, or else engaged in repelling some attack from them.
 In either case, he returned elated with victory, and bringing great spoil; but Abner had concluded his interview and gone away before his return.